For Therapists

 Breathwork

-Certified breathwork facilitator.
-Functional Breathwork (Foundation), Shannon Estuary Way Retreat & Academy.
+Functional breathwork facilitator.
+Functional Breathwork Facilitation, Shannon Way Estuary & Retreat.
 Certified by IPHM (International Practitioners of Holistic Medicine) and Yoga Alliance Professionals (YAP).
+Includes the Buteyko method.

 Mindfulness